Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-The data-level frameworks perform personalization before feeding data to the classifier.
-If the proposed technique does not increase the size of the target-specific dataset, it belongs to the data-grouping method.
-If it increases the size of the target-specific dataset, it is essential to determine whether it increases the size at the instance or feature level.
-If the increase is at the feature level, it is part of the feature augmentation method.
-If it increases the number of instances that can be used to train the target-specific model, it is either a generative-based model or a weighting-based technique.
+Data-level frameworks perform personalization on data before feeding it to the classifier.
+Techniques that do not expand the target-specific dataset fall under user-specific or group-specific modeling, both of which are types of data-grouping methods.
+If a technique enlarges the dataset, it's crucial to identify whether this occurs at the instance or feature level.
+Expansion at the feature level indicates feature augmentation, while at the instance level, it suggests either a generative-based model or a weighting-based technique.
 Finally, we distinguish generative-based models from weighting-based models based on whether the increased instance comes from a non-target dataset.